ConsciousUniverse/simple-photo-meta/README.md

 # Simple Photo Meta (Alpha)

-This is a desktop photograph metadata management software, for MacOS and Linux.
-It allows the editing of both IPTC and EXIF tags, with a clean interface.
-This is not a photo processing software - it deals only with metadata.
-It is intended to do one job, and do it well.
+A local desktop application for viewing and editing IPTC and EXIF metadata in image files.
+The app provides a browser-based UI while running entirely on your local machine—no remote server required.

-The software is written in Python (3.13), and uses the Qt GUI framework.
-It is powered by the excellent [Exiv2 metadata library](https://github.com/exiv2/exiv2).
+This software is written in Python 3.13 with a FastAPI backend and plain HTML/CSS/JavaScript frontend.
+It is powered by the excellent [Exiv2 metadata library](https://github.com/exiv2/exiv2) via custom C++ bindings.

-This software was written for MacOS (Apple Silicon) and Linux.
+This software was written for macOS (Apple Silicon) and Linux.
 It is untested on Windows.

 ## ⚠️ Currently Potentially Unsafe - Use with Caution